 Create Opportunities for Touch

 Companies such as Apple have been using their physical locations to create sensory opportunities for customers for quite some time.
-If you’ve ever walked into an Apple store, you know that you can touch, scroll, slide, and feel all of their products, an in-store that is uniquely associated with their brand.
+If you’ve ever walked into an Apple store, you know that you can touch, scroll, slide, and feel all of their products.
+An in-store experience that is uniquely associated with their brand.
 Do you ever see people aimlessly strolling the aisles at Target?
 They’re likely feeling the clothing or picking up a candle to see how they like the smell.